physimals/asl-docs/gui_tutorial.rst

 Also set 'T1' (tissue blood T1 value) to 1.3s, different from 'T1b' (for arterial blood) since the Standard (aka Buxton) model for ASL kinetics considers labeled blood both in the vascualture and the tissue.

-turn off 'White Paper' mode, this will provide us with more options
-and deselect the 'White Paper' option, you will see that the 'Arterial Transit Time' goes from 0 seconds to 1.3 seconds  and the 'T1' value (for tissue) is different to 'T1b' (for arterial blood).
 Note that the 'White Paper Mode' is indicating that the analysis is no longer white paper compatible - since we don't care about this any more we can turn off 'Check compatibility' to remove the warning.